 Beardstown, IL 62618

 The Training Unit supplies both in-service and specialized training to the officers of the department.
 This includes firearms and tactical training.
 All officers are required to complete in-service training each year as well as specialized training in areas including taser, defensive tactics, firearms, simulated firearms, drug indication training, hazmat training, and legal updates.
 All outside training is coordinated through the training unit.
-Chief of Police Officer Martin Conoad is the training coordinator for all training within the department.
+Chief of Police Officer Martin Coad is the training coordinator for all training within the department.

 For more information, call (217) 323-3131.